Oak (wine): Oak types and sources

-The hemicellulose in the Hungarian oak breaks down more easily, and conveys an exceptional selection of toasted, vanilla, sugary, woody, spicy and caramel-like flavors – imparting these aromas with less intensity, and more slowly than American or French oak.
+The hemicellulose in the Hungarian oak breaks down more easily, and conveys toasted, vanilla, sugary, woody, spicy and caramel-like flavors and imparts these aromas with less intensity, and more slowly than American or French oak.

 Many winemakers favor the softer, smoother, creamier texture that Hungarian oak offers their wines.
-French winemakers preferred to use Hungarian barrels until the early 20th century, then – because of world wars, supply cut – the French wine industry was forced to find its own source in France, similar to the unique quality, legendary Hungarian Zemplén oak.
+French winemakers preferred to use Hungarian barrels until the early 20th century, then, because of The World Wars and supply cuts, the French wine industry was forced to find its own source in France, similar to the unique quality, legendary Hungarian Zemplén oak.

 However, after the fall of the Iron Curtain, the cooperages from France again became major consumers of the exclusive Quercus petraea/Sessile Hungarian Oak trees originating in the Zemplén Mountain Forest.

 The Russian oak from the Adygey region along the Black Sea is being explored by French winemakers as a cheaper alternative to French and Hungarian oak.
 Canadian wineries have been experimenting with the use of Canadian oak, which proponents describe as a middle ground between American and French oak even though it is the same species as American oak.

 Oak trees are typically between 80–120 years old prior to harvesting with the ideal conditions being a cool climate in a dense forest region that gives the trees opportunity to mature slowly and develop a tighter grain.
 Typically one tree can provide enough wood for two 225 L barrels.
 The trees are typically harvested in the winter months when there is less sap in the trunk.